Policy adopted by the Board of Trustees October 14, 1997

 Policy revised August 12, 2019

-This investment policy applies to all monies and other financial resources available for investment on Bethlehem Public Library’s own behalf.
+This investment policy applies to all monies and other financial resources available for deposit and investment on the Bethlehem Public Library’s own behalf.

 The primary objectives of Bethlehem Public Library’s investment activities are, in priority order: